Clinical Services

 Menopause isn't a one-appointment fix.
 Hormone levels shift, symptoms evolve, and your care plan needs to evolve with them.
 Long-term management is where this practice truly shines, because you'll always see the same provider who knows your full history.

-Most patients follow up every 3 months initially, then every 6 months once stable.
-In between visits, secure messaging means you never have to wait for a full appointment to ask a question or report a new symptom.
+Most patients follow up every 6–8 weeks initially, then every 6–12 months once stable, depending on treatment.
+Secure messaging is available to all patients for clinical questions — you never have to wait for a full appointment to ask a question or report a symptom.

 Good for: All patients, ongoing management is a core part of every care plan, not an add-on.